Welcome to www.fishfingerlakes.com your complete guide to fishing conditions on the Finger Lakes of New York.

 walleye divers have been working well.

-Lake trout and rainbow trout are being found 40 to 60 feet down over
+Lake trout and rainbow trout are being found 35 to 60 feet down for

-the bank or slightly off it.
-Good baits to try would be topwaters and
+the bank out to 20 feet of water.
+Good baits to try would be stick

-stick worms (some examples are Senkos, Stik-O's and Yum Dingers).
-If
+worms (some examples are Senkos, Stik-O's and Yum Dingers), drop-shot

-feet of water and is a good option if fleas and weeds become too much of
+good option if fleas and weeds become too much of a hassle.
+Bass fishing

 Trolling spoons or stickbaits real early in the morning in 20 to 30